Hoarding; a lethal fire risk

 The fire risks

-Fires in hoarding homes increase risk for the occupant, their neighbours and firefighters.
-MFB research has identified that people who hoard aged 50+ are at particular risk and account for 24% of all preventable fire deaths between 1999 and 2009
+Fires in hoarding homes increase the risk for the occupant, their neighbours and firefighters.
+MFB research has identified that people who hoard aged 50+ are at particular risk and account for 24 per cent of all preventable fire deaths between 1999 and 2009.

 Hoarding increases the risk of fire because: